 Before You Head to the Garden to Plant

 - Check the quality of the soil.Add appropriate soil additives.
 Bring the soil pH up to what it should be I don’t have any idea what that means but here’s a great resource for building soil.
 Start now, saving coffee grounds, egg shells, and other compost materials that help build good soil.
 You may need to think about what type of manure to use to add nutrients to the soil.
+Read this if your garden has been overgrown for awhile.
+And don’t forget all that rich chicken manure if you are raising chickens, too.

 - Start your seeds inside. read more here on how to test germination by sprouting small seeds on a wet paper towel placed inside a small plastic zip lock baggie.
 Another method for frugal seed starting uses the plastic cups from the single serve coffee machines.